dmd-program/dmd-300-sp17/introduction.md

 # Introduction

+This course follows [DMD 100: Digital Multimedia Design Foundations](https://legacy.gitbook.com/book/dmd-program/dmd-100-sp19/details).
+In that course, students were given a fairly rigid design process to follow with prescribed outcomes and formats.
 In DMD 300: Digital Multimedia Design Studio, students will have the opportunity to build their own design process and work with digital formats and tools of their choosing.